wurde/terraform-aws-web-app/README.md

 This Terraform module deploys a web application to AWS.
 It uses S3, CloudFront, and Route53 services.
-The only requirements are a domain and distribution directory.
+The only requirements are a domain and a distribution directory.
 It hosts all static assets found in the directory on S3.
 Those assets get added to a CloudFront distribution.
 Then all traffic to the domain get routed to CloudFront.

 ## Getting started

+Start by adding Terraform to your `.gitignore` file:

+    npx gitignore terraform

 Example usage within a Terraform configuration: